 Each medical school determines its own diversity policies using factors which may include race and ethnicity.
 For example, a particular institution may decide, based on its own mission and goals, that Cuban-born or Latino students would generally serve the diversity interests of the school.
 The same school may decide that, in addition, its diversity interests are served by encouraging enrollments of students from other traditionally underrepresented groups, such as African Americans and Native Americans.

 I can’t remember if I signed up.
 How do I check?

 To verify your status, sign to the MCAT registration site using your AAMC user name and password.
 Once signed in, go to the Use of Personal Info page to view your status.
 You can also contact MCAT program staff at 202-828-0690 or firstname.lastname@example.org.

 I signed up by mistake.
 How can I remove myself from the registry?

 Because this information is automatically released to the institutions, you cannot be removed from the registry once entered.
 Either disregard information sent to you or simply reply to any emails explaining that your participation was in error.
 But don't worry—this mistake will not negatively affect your AMCAS application in any way.

 I participated previously.
 Am I still on the registry?

 Your information will be available only during the MCAT exam month for which you’ve registered and agreed to participate in the Med-MAR.

 I was accepted in to the AAMC's Fee Assistance Program.
 Does that automatically register me in the Med-MAR?

-No. Applicants approved for theare not automatically registered in the Med-MAR.
+No. Applicants approved for the Fee Assistance Program (FAP) are not automatically registered in the Med-MAR.